 If you manage people, I encourage you to read it carefully and think about how you are supporting the team you work for (it's certainly making me think).
 Note that I think there is an important part of the story Joel has missed out - which is that leadership != management.
 It is easy to confuse the functions because they are often performed by the same people, but while I like Joel's article wearing my "manager" hat, I would strongly argue that if he thinks that's all CXX roles (should) do then he's either misguided or overpaying.
 I talk more about leadership below.

 Getting back to the management side of things, if you are managed (which applies to almost everyone in the business world) you need to shoulder the responsibility for all the things that you previously thought were "management's job".
 If management is there to support you in being awesome, are you putting your effort into being awesome?
 Don't get stuck waiting for management to fix things.

 This is why I believe that project management is all about ensuring and helping people do the things they've already promised.
 Ideally those promises come from them (they're the ones at the coal-face, perfectly placed to make those decisions) - but life gets in the way.
 When managing a project, you need to hear about changing realities or changing assumptions and let everyone who needs to hear them know.

 When wearing my project management hat, I'm trying more and more to focus on two core functions:

-- communicate status back to the rest of the world that needs to know about it
+1. check in regularly to hear how things are going and what's changed 2. communicate status back to the rest of the world that needs to know about it

 Buried in the second task is a hidden subtlety.
 "Needs to know".
 I personally don't propose Apple-esque secrecy and CIA-style "need to know", but we need to realise that the opposite (pro-actively tell everyone everything) can result in drowning in information.
 Cultivate the art of the status update.
 Put the punchline in the subject line of the email where you can.
 Clearly flag FYI vs. action emails.
 Summarise.
 Shorten.